MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 **&lt;- On the host system**

 1. On the host computer, open a Command Prompt window as Administrator.
 Change to the WinDbg.exe directory.
-We will use the x64version of WinDbg.exe from the Windows WDK that was installed as part of the Windows kit installation.
+We will use the x64version of WinDbg.exe from the Windows Driver Kit (WDK) that was installed as part of the Windows kit installation.
 ``` syntax
 C:\> Cd C:\Program Files(x86)\Windows Kits\10\Debuggers\x64
 ```